clindet/bget/README.md

 `bget api` can be used to query serveral website APIs, such as PubMed, Datasetdataset2tools, and GDC portal website.

-In addition, you can use the `bget api` to conduct the simple text-mining of PubMed abstract at the sentence level.
+In addition, you can use the downstream tool [bioctl](https://github.com/openbiox/bioctl) to conduct the simple text-mining of PubMed abstract at the sentence level.

-- support calculate correlations between any keywords at the sentence level (PubMed)
-- support extract URLs from Pubmed abstract
-- support convert PubMed abstract from XML => JSON
-- support to prettify JSON stream
-- support convert key-value JSON to slice JSON

 ```bash
 # NCBI eutils